-The notes that follow use Tables 1 and 2 of the associated file as an example to illustrate the test.
+The notes that follow use Tables 1 through 3 as an example to illustrate the test (see the last page of this file).
 The steps involved in the chi-square test are similar to those used in previous hypothesis tests, with a few variations.
 The test proceeds as follows.

 1. Hypotheses.
 The chi-square test for independence of two variables begins with a null hypothesis of no relationship between the variables of a cross-classification table and an alternative hypothesis of some relationship between the two variables.
 In the case of the latter, the nature of the relationship is not specified - all the chi-square test allows us to determine is whether there is evidence of a relationship between the two variables or not.
-For Table 1, the null and alternative hypothesis are
+For testing whether there is a relation between the two variables in Table 1, the null and alternative hypothesis are